dougsweetser/Q/docs/Blogs/Bet_against_Lubos/bet_against_Lubos.md

 quaternions.

 Quaternion bashing is an old sport.
-With little effort, one could cite the literature in support of of Lubos' replay.
+With little effort, one could cite the literature in support of of Luboš' reply.
 Let's compile of list of "just funny" links one can make between the two simple quaternion functions of a square and norm with physics.
 Start with two observers looking at the difference between two events (which eliminates the need to agree about the